Why Does My Bill Change Each Month?

 Frequently, consumers make changes in their homes to save energy.
 Small things such as turning off lights or closing curtains at night in the winter can save energy.
 In addition, large changes such as upgrading insulation, weatherizing your home, or replacing your old washing machine can significantly lower your bill.

 Bills are not always run over the same number of days.
 In fact, bills can vary from as little as 26 days to as high as 35 days in a period.
 This makes it more difficult for homeowners to properly compare between months.

 Bills can change for a number of other reasons including changes in utility prices or just increased usage (e.g. another person stays for at the house, added a refrigerator in the garage).

 How Can I Track This?

 We provide simple tools to drill down into your usage to help you understand the reasons that your bills change.
 We also provide tools, such as alerts, that can give you reminders and report events, opportunities and progress

 In addition to your Action Plan, you can search through our Energy Tips.
 There are ideas for quick behavior changes, weekend projects, maintenance, when it breaks, health and comfort, and other energy saving ideas.
 You can easily add those to your action plan.

-If you mark an item on your plan as completed, we will track your energy usage and savings over time.
-We can use this to find additional savings options and to make sure you are saving as much as possible.
+If you mark an item on your plan as completed, we will track your estimated energy usage and savings over time.
+We can use this to find additional savings options.

 Keep your cooling and heating system at peak performance by having a contractor do annual pre-season check-ups.
 Maintaining your equipment will prevent future problems and unwanted costs.